 - Project Planner

 MBA after Architecture graduates may expect to earn between INR 5 and 8 LPA on average.
-The sort of industry in which applicants can work is also a consideration that affects wage packages.
-The company's wage package is heavily influenced by the student's experience, talents, and expertise.
+The sort of industry in which you can work is also a consideration that affects wage packages.
+The MBA Salary is heavily influenced by your experience, talents, and expertise.
 The average salary for MBA graduates are as follow:

 Designation |